SNirloy/SoftDev/how-to/oop.md

 ## Overview
 OOP allows us to assign common attributes (variables and methods) to a group of things, allowing us to use the same code instead of rewriting over and over for each object.
 It also lets us hide implementation details from the user (preventing them from destroying things like the mindless animals they are), and to create multiple methods (that do and take in different inputs) with the same name.

-To break it down into simple terms:
+To break it down into simple(r) terms:
-- Abstraction
+- Abstraction : separation of code and user
-- Encapsulation
+- Encapsulation: gathering up a bunch of methods and variables into one data structure
-- Inheritance
+- Inheritance: Passing down the structure and methods of another class
-- Polymorphism
+- Polymorphism: Using a template to create multiple similar, but not exactly the same, objects

-### Estimated Time Cost: Depends on the program in question
+### Estimated Time Cost: Depends on the program in question.

 ### Prerequisites: